 - 1. An aggregated mark of at least 50% on 9 components which must be made up as follows: - a.
-The assessments of 6 taught courses.
-The taught courses must be from the specified list for the specialism, and must include all that are compulsory. - b.
-The assessments of either a further 3 taught courses freely selected from any of the courses offered to the specialism, or 2 such taught courses and 1 ISO, which can be, but need not be, in the area of the specialism. - 2.
+The assessments of 6 taught modules.
+The taught modules must be from the specified list for the specialism, and must include all that are compulsory. - b.
+The assessments of either a further 3 modules courses freely selected from any of the modules offered to the specialism, or 2 such taught modules and 1 ISO, which can be, but need not be, in the area of the specialism. - 2.
 Normally, a mark of at least 50% on each of the 9 components.
 No mark below 40% is accepted as a condoned pass mark. - 3.
 A mark of at least 51% on the individual project.